 With competition for water resources increasing globally due to population growth, climate change, and rising industrial and agricultural demands, verified data on a product’s embodied water use and impact is becoming increasingly important.

-Hear from experts Paul-Antoine Bontinck, Senior LCA Consultant at Lifecycles; Laura Guccione, Senior Technical Advisor – Sustainability at BlueScope; and Steve Mitchell, Director at EPD Australia.
+We heard from experts Paul-Antoine Bontinck, Senior LCA Consultant at Lifecycles; Laura Guccione, Senior Technical Advisor – Sustainability at BlueScope; and Steve Mitchell, Director at EPD Australia.

 Paul-Antoine is a senior environmental engineer at Lifecycles, specialising in Life Cycle Assessment (LCA) and complex, large-scale modelling.
 With 15 years’ experience across research, consulting and industry, he is a trusted technical expert known for his rigorous and detail-oriented approach.
 In 2021, he published updated water scarcity factors for Australia in the International Journal of LCA, which are now widely used by practitioners to assess the impacts of water consumption on local freshwater resources.
 More recently, he has focused on the development of Environmental Product Declarations (EPDs), alongside delivering LCA projects across a range of industries.